-The Duggar family's unusual dating rules have been well documented, and have been well before the family was embroiled in scandals.
+The Duggar family's unusual dating rules have been well documented, even before the Arkansans were embroiled in scandals.

-It was an abrupt and stunning fall from grace when Josh Duggar's child molestation history - and rampant adultery - was exposed, they've been under a microscope since.
+Once Josh Duggar's child molestation history - and rampant adultery - was exposed, they've been under a microscope since.

-Yet, despite his hypocrisy, and the fact that everything about them has been under more scrutiny, the Duggars weathered the storm.
+Yet, despite his hypocrisy, and the fact that their every move is under heavy scrutiny, the family continues to weather the storm.

-TLC axed 19 Kids & Counting, only to come back with Counting On, and you can count on them never backing down from their beliefs.
+TLC axed 19 Kids & Counting, only to quickly come back with Counting On, featuring the same Duggars and the same beliefs.

-Their belief system certainly takes a certain kind of conviction in order to practice, too, since their list of rules for love and life is not short.
+Their belief system certainly requires real conviction in order to practice, since their list of policies for love and life is not short.

 Here are 21 things the Duggars specifically do not allow ...